I wrapped my arms around my almost-three-year-old nephew’s small body. His puffy blue coat made it hard to hold on, so I constricted my arms tighter.

 In three-year-old language, that was his way of explaining his pure, unadulterated exuberance.
 As I held him on my lap, I watched the way he pointed to each thing he saw.
 He sees more than I can.
 Or maybe he’s just better at noticing.

-We got off the sleigh, and as we walked, I listened to the way people sang to Jingle Bells and Rockin’ Around the Christmas Tree.
+We got off the sleigh, and as we walked, I listened to the way people sang Jingle Bells and Rockin’ Around the Christmas Tree.
 You could almost feel the community’s Christmas spirit in a tangible way.
 And yet even while I felt deep gratitude for seeing the delight in my nephew’s eyes, I also felt a clash of sorrow amidst the palpable joy.

 I could hear Judy Garland’s voice in my head, singing: